BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

 Yes, type exit twice: first one to revert to root and second one to exit the vps.

-__Note:__ When you later connect to your vps, connect yourself using ips credentials (username ips and the __good password__ you specified when we created the user ips above)
+__Note:__ When you later connect to your vps, connect yourself using bsyc credentials (username bsyc and the __good password__ you specified when we created the user bsyc above)

 ## Let's finish: back to your wallet